tosca07/picochess/README.md

 How to add more engines?
 In the repo there are only Stockfish and LC0 examples.
 To add an engine you need:
 - locate the /opt/picochess/engines folder - Pi uses aarch64 and Debian laptops x86_64 folder
-- add an executable file like "engineX" and a text file "engineX.uci" with settings
+- add an executable engine file like "engineX" and a text file "engineX.uci" with settings
 - add an [engineX] section in engines.ini file
 To get a lot of Pi engines copy the entire /opt/picoshess/engines/ folder from an image found in the picochess google group.